Manage chemotherapy-induced peripheral neuropathy (CIPN) to improve your quality of life.

-Antidepressants, such as Duloxetine but in smaller doses than are used to treat depression.
+- Antidepressants, such as Duloxetine in smaller doses, are used to treat depression.

 Some of the non-medical options include:

-Although there is anecdotal suggestion for use of certain vitamins and over the counter nutraceuticals such as acetyl-l-carnitine, alpha-lipoic acid, L-carnosine, vitamin B, vitamin E, calcium and magnesium supplements, till date, no reproducible trials have shown any statistically significant improvement in neuropathy with the use of any of these supplements.
-There are newer clinical trials studying the efficacy of certain compounds including calmangafodipir that have not been completed but show promising results.
+Although there is anecdotal suggestion for the use of certain vitamins and over-the-counter nutraceuticals such as acetyl-l-carnitine, alpha-lipoic acid, L-carnosine, vitamin B, vitamin E, calcium, and magnesium supplements, to date, no reproducible trials have shown any statistically significant improvement in neuropathy with the use of any of these supplements.
+There are newer clinical trials studying the efficacy of certain compounds, including calmangafodipir, that have not been completed but show promising results.
 It is absolutely important that you do not start any of these supplements unless approved by your cancer care team.

 A small study suggests that wearing frozen gloves and socks for 90 minutes during Taxol chemotherapy can help control neuropathy symptoms.
-The application of cooling protects against side effects of chemotherapy by reducing drug distribution at the cooled area through vasoconstriction, thus decreasing cellular uptake, and by decreasing biochemical activity in target tissues.
+The application of cooling protects against the side effects of chemotherapy by reducing drug distribution in the cooled area through vasoconstriction, thus decreasing cellular uptake and decreasing biochemical activity in target tissues.

 “Studies and systematic reviews of non-pharmacological interventions such as exercise and behavioral interventions suggest these treatment approaches may have potential beneficial effects on reducing CIPN symptoms and may be appealing because patients do not have to take another drug to treat another symptom. https://link.springer.com/article/10.1007/s11764-021-00997-w

-For neuropathy in the hands, exercises such as therapy ball exercises, finger taps (tap each finger to the thumb, one at a time) or finger rolls (bend fingers, one at a time, into a fist) can help.
-Physical therapy is one of the most effective treatments for neuropathy as it helps with improvement in balance and strength.
-Occupational therapy can also be beneficial in improving fine motor skills like buttoning shirts, tying shoelaces or opening door handles, all of which can be affected by neuropathy.
+For neuropathy in the hands, exercises such as therapy ball exercises, finger taps (tap each finger to the thumb, one at a time), or finger rolls (bend fingers, one at a time, into a fist) can help.
+Physical therapy is one of the most effective treatments for neuropathy, as it helps with improvements in balance and strength.
+Occupational therapy can also be beneficial in improving fine motor skills like buttoning shirts, tying shoelaces, or opening door handles, all of which can be affected by neuropathy.